hx394/stockPredictModelsProject/ReadMe.md

 ### who implemented the GRU rate stock predict model and LSTM rate stock predict model

+There are 3 folders in my space, "data preprocessing code", "input data", "models and results".

 Instructions for GRU and LSTM models(accomplished by Hongzhen Xu):

 When run the code, make sure the paths to the files are correct.